Sehwag makes 293 against Sri Lanka

 A historic day for New Zealand, who won their first series against Australia and became the first holders of the Trans-Tasman Trophy.
 They took the third Test, in Perth, by six wickets with ten overs to spare.
 It wasn't always pretty - New Zealand's first-innings 299 took 157 overs - but it was historic, and in a big game their big guns delivered: Richard Hadlee took 11 for 155 (making it 33 in the three-match series) and Martin Crowe hit 113 runs for once out.

 Birth of a man who fell prey to Steve Waugh's mental disintegration tactics like no other.
 Indian seamer Ajit Agarkar was a batsman useful enough to have hit 67 off 25 balls in an ODI, and a Test hundred at Lord's, but at one stage seven Test innings against the Aussies did not fetch him a single run.
 In Australia in 1999-2000 he followed four consecutive golden ducks with a second-baller.
 For good measure, he added a pair in Mumbai in the first Test against the Aussies in 2000-01.
-Agarkar has had his moments in international cricket - he was the fastest to reach 50 wickets in ODIs (a record Ajantha Mendis has since taken), and took 6 for 41 as India clinched a famous victory against the Australians in Adelaide in 2003-04.
-However, lack of consistency was his biggest drawback.
+Agarkar had his moments in international cricket - he was the fastest to reach 50 wickets in ODIs (a record Ajantha Mendis took since), and took 6 for 41 as India clinched a famous victory against the Australians in Adelaide in 2003-04.
 He captained the Mumbai team to their 40th Ranji title, in 2012-13, and retired before the start of the next season.

 The most one-sided match in cricket history.
 In Lahore, Railways smashed Dera Ismail Khan by a staggering innings and 851 runs.
 Railways made 910 for 6 declared, and then skittled DIK for 32 and 27.
 Afaq Khan took 7 for 14 in the first innings, but he couldn't even get a bowl in the second as Ahad Khan (6.3-4-7-9) finished things off almost single-handedly.